 Your farm is expanding

 If the scope of your work is changing, it’s wise to consider investing in new equipment.
 This isn’t just a case of wanting a shiny new tractor driving through your brand-new fields.
-William Edwards, retired economist and former agriculture lecturer at the University of Iowa, cites that “need for capacity” is one of the most important reasons to replace your farm equipment.
+William Edwards, retired economist and former agriculture lecturer at Iowa State University, cites that “need for capacity” is one of the most important reasons to replace your farm equipment.

 What does that mean?
 Edwards explains: “When the number of acres of crops being produced increases significantly, operators may need to replace machinery with models that have a higher capacity to complete planting and harvesting without serious timeliness losses.”